Throwing Your Shield Always Works

-- At the end, the Spartan second in command pulls a Captain America with his shield to take out one of the Immortals just before he's impaled by multiple swords and spears during the last fight.
+- The Spartan captain pulls a Captain America with his shield to take out one of the Immortals just before he's Impaled with Extreme Prejudice impaled by multiple swords and spears during the last fight.

-- We might argue that throwing his shield to the ground also works for the king, who's then able to pull a surprise attack on Xerxes.
+- We might argue that throwing his shield to the ground also works for King Leonidas, who's then able to pull a surprise attack on Xerxes.

 - The Lord of the Rings:

-- In The Fellowship of the Ring, Aragorn is at one point pinned to a tree by an Orc shield that just barely misses decapitating him.
+- In The Fellowship of the Ring, Aragorn is at one point pinned to a tree by an Uruk-hai shield that just barely misses decapitating him.

-- In The Two Towers, Legolas sends a similar shield flying through the air and impaling an Orc after surfing down a flight of stairs.
+- In The Two Towers, Legolas sends a similar shield flying through the air and impaling an Uruk-hai after surfing down a flight of stairs.

 - The elves' leaf-shaped shields taper down to a sharpened point, presumably to make this sort of thing easier.